 A Natural Diet for a Cat's Digestive System

-According to the Association of Animal Behavior Professionals, cats were designed to catch and eat their prey.
+According to the Redmond Vet Clinic, cats were designed to catch and eat their prey.
 This is why proponents of raw food diets believe that feeding a cat a diet similar to what he would naturally eat in the wild allows his digestive system to function the way it was designed to.

 Wild cats that must catch their food typically eat the muscle meat, organs, some bones, and even the stomach contents of what they catch.
 A raw food diet is as close as cat owners can get to feeding their pets what they were designed to eat without actually feeding them live prey.